 The Above YouTube Music Video Captures the Essence of this Blog Post’s Message about Love.

 “Sacrifice” does not mean “Loss”.
 The word “sacrifice” comes from two Latin words – Sacri Faciam: “To make holy”.
 The rich, full essence of love is holy.
-That’s love’s Cosmic Beauty.
+That’s love’s Mystical Beauty.

 That’s counter-intuitive to today’s culture of “What’s in it for me?”
 The more we focus on selfish wants, the more we wail, “Is that all there is?”
 Or, “Who moved my Cheese?”
 Our wants are Plus One, whatever we have, never fulfilled, and always in excess of our “Daily Bread”.
 Shakespeare expressed the futility of a selfish life as, “A life full of sound and fury, signifying nothing.
 A life that struts and frets its hour upon the stage, to be heard, no more.”

 My friend’s wife’s unconditional love “As Is” was the thread that sewn two hearts together, forever.
-Paradoxically, loving a husband “As Is” transforms a husband to willingly want to be the better man, so devoutly wished for on her Wedding Day.
+Paradoxically, loving a husband “As Is” transforms a husband to willingly want to be the better man.
+The man a wife so devoutly wished for on her Wedding Day.

 Perhaps, if we loved each other as God loves us, we would find the joy that we are seeking?